becoming-an-ally/about/index.markdown

 * <a href="https://www.nonewjails.nyc/">No New Jails NYC</a> aims to keep the city from constructing new jails, and to instead divert funds that currently go toward the police and incarceration toward housing, ending homelessness, mental health, and other community support systems.

+* <a href="https://www.communityjusticeexchange.org/">Community Justice Exchange</a> is a national hub for developing, sharing, and experimenting with tactical interventions, strategic organizing practices, and innovative organizing tools to end mass incarceration.
+The organization provides support to community-based organizations that are building a new vision of community justice through bottom-up interventions in the criminal legal and immigration detention systems.

 ### Politics & Voting

 * <a href="https://fairfight.com/">Fair Fight</a> promotes fair elections in Georgia and around the country, encourages voter participation in elections, and educates voters about elections and their voting rights.
 Fair Fight brings awareness to the public on election reform, advocates for election reform at all levels, and engages in other voter education programs and communications.